 - In 2014, at trial, defended an individual charged with murder in state court for his alleged role in the drug overdose of his partner.
 The trial judge dismissed all charges at the close of the case.

 - In 2014, represented a bankruptcy lawyer charged in federal court with perjury and bankruptcy fraud.
 On appeal in the U.S. Court of Appeals for the Tenth Circuit, secured reversal of perjury conviction for lack of evidence.

 From 2013 to 2015, Alex served as an Adjunct Professor of Law at Vanderbilt Law School, where he developed and taught a course entitled “The Law of Secrets and Lies," which covered everything from perjury, defamation, and fraud to the Espionage Act, grand jury secrecy, and the Fourth Amendment.

 From 2006 to 2007, Alex served as a law clerk for Judge Marsha Berzon of U.S. Court of Appeals for the Ninth Circuit in San Francisco.

 Before becoming a lawyer, Alex worked on a broad range of foreign policy matters in the United States and abroad.
-He has served as a law clerk and consultant to the Prosecutor of the International Criminal Court (ICC), as an analyst at the Central Intelligence Agency and as an adviser to former President Jimmy Carter in the Conflict Resolution Program at The Carter Center.
-In those roles, he assisted in the development of the first indictments issued by the ICC for war crimes in Uganda, drafted intelligence briefings for senior U.S. policymakers and facilitated negotiations between governments and rebel groups in Africa.
+He served as a law clerk and consultant to the Prosecutor of the International Criminal Court (ICC), as an analyst at the Central Intelligence Agency, and as an adviser to former President Jimmy Carter in the Conflict Resolution Program at The Carter Center.
+In those roles, he assisted in the development of the first indictments issued by the ICC for war crimes in Uganda, drafted intelligence briefings for senior U.S. policymakers, and facilitated negotiations between governments and rebel groups in Africa.